vicfriedman/vicfriedman.github.com/source/_posts/2013-03-17-inheritence.markdown

       end
     end

-In this case, all instances of the Cat class say "MEOW", have true hair, and breath.
+In this case, all instances of the Cat class say "MEOW", have true hair, and breathe.
 However, they only inherit directly from Mammal, and Mammal only directly inherits from Animal.
 No instances of Mammal say "MEOW".

 Another great way to extend functionality to a class in Ruby is through the use of Modules.